shapkarin/movies/README.md

-# Сlustering movies plots with sklearn
+# Сlustering movies with scikit-learn

 Work is not not complited